 Electric vehicles (EVs) are quickly emerging as the future of driving.
 And whether you’ve driven gas-powered cars for decades or you’re up to date on all things tech, these are five benefits you should know about them.

 Driving Experience Get behind the wheel of a Chevrolet Bolt EV, and you’ll immediately notice a different feel to the car.
 Maybe most apparent is how silent it is.
 Forgoing a gas-powered engine, which inevitably makes noise when converting fuel to kinetic energy, makes for one of the quietest rides available.

-· One-pedal driving — a unique experience where you simply lift your foot off the accelerator to slow down or stop completely. · Regen on DemandTM— a steering wheel paddle that lets you slow down without using your brakes, and it helps convert the energy and transfer it to your battery, so you’ll maximize your range to get even more miles to the charge.
+· One-pedal driving — a unique experience where you simply lift your foot off the accelerator to slow down or stop completely. · Regen on DemandTM— a steering wheel paddle that lets you slow down without using your brakes and helps convert the energy and transfer it to your battery, so you’ll maximize your range to get even more miles to the charge.